soma9574/signal-ai/SETUP.md

 - Ensure you're running from the `backend/` directory

 **Error: `Database connection failed`**
-- Ensure SQLite is available (usually built-in)
+- Ensure PostgreSQL is installed and running
-- Check file permissions in the project directory
+- Check your `DATABASE_URL` connection string in the `.env` file
+- Verify database access permissions and that the database exists

 **No responses to messages:**
 1. Check bot logs for error messages